tokenflex/ing

 • Cursor card on the dashboard shows `—`Cursor is subscription-billed; no local logs exist.
 Export the CSV from cursor.com/dashboard then run `npx tokenflexing@latest import-cursor <path>` followed by `npx tokenflexing@latest sync`.

-• MCP tools don't show up in Claude Code / CursorRun `npx tokenflexing@latest install-hooks --apply --client cursor` (or `--client claude-code`).
-Restart the editor afterwards.
+• MCP tools don't show up in Command Code / Claude Code / CursorPrefer AI setup, or run `npx tokenflexing@latest install-hooks --apply --all` (or `--client command-code` / `claude-code` / `cursor`).
+Restart the agent afterwards.

 Still stuck?
 Open an issue at github.com/khadinakbarlabs/tokenflexing with the output of tokenflexing --version and tokenflexing scan.